prescottprue/generator-ng6/README.md

 Running `yo ng6:component app-footer` it will prompt you to enter parent path then if you give it as `../common` will create a `app-footer` component at `src/app/common/app-footer`.

 Because `component name` is used to create folder name too, use camel or snakeCase and stay consistent.

+## Deploy

+Now you can deploy your compiled output code to the github gh-pages run the command `npm run deploy`
+This will push your code to your git repo.

 #### FAQ